-At the back of the door you will see the B Pillar Trim.
-You will have to remove this trim, as it has a screw behind it that fixes the A Pillar Mould in place from the back.
+At the back of the door you will see the “B pillar trim”.
+You will have to remove this trim, as it has a screw behind it that fixes the A pillar mould in place from the back.

 Once the first clip is popped, you will be able to get your tool in further to lever the other two which are fastening clips.
 The trick is to get your lever tool as close to the clip as possible, this will reduce the chance of breaking the clip, or worse the trim. (see image of removed trim, for profile of clips and screw)

-Step 4: Removing The Moulding Screws
+Removing The A Pillar Mould Screws

 Again be aware that if the glass has been changed before the last guy may have glued it back in place.
 This can make things a little more unpredictable.